Get batch text embeddings predictions

 Prepare your inputs

-The input for batch requests are a list of prompts that can either be stored in a BigQuery table or as a JSON Lines (JSONL) file in Cloud Storage.
-Each request can include up to 30,000 prompts.
+The input for batch requests is a list of prompts stored in either a BigQuery table or a JSON Lines (JSONL) file in Cloud Storage.
+Each batch request can include up to 30,000 prompts.

 {"content":"Give a short description of a machine learning model:"}